Hypnotriod/fir-player-axoloti/README.md

 # fir-player-axoloti

-This branch is minimal configurationThis branch is minimum configuration to work with [Axoloti board](http://www.axoloti.com/) audio.
+This branch is minimum configuration to work with [Axoloti board](http://www.axoloti.com/) audio.